himanshu2454/facebook_msg_script/README.md

 The program is self explainatory & doesn't require further explanation.
 Enjoy and feel free to customize the existing program and add your own flavours .
 # install package
 pip install fbmsg.
+(for now plz don't use this for now , original script needs to modified.)